AnnaGerber/node-ardx/content/eprimer.md

 ### No. of Leads:
 2 - 100s (in this kit there is one with 3 (TMP36) and one with 16 (74HC595)
 ### Identifying:
-The part ID is written on the outside of the package. (this sometimes requires a lot of light or a magnifying glass to read).
+The part ID is written on the outside of the package (this sometimes requires a lot of light or a magnifying glass to read).
 ### Things to watch out for:
-Proper orientation. (look for marks showing pin 1)
+Proper orientation (look for marks showing pin 1)

 ### More Details:
 http://ardx.org/ICIC